sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

   Scaled up from 2 to 3 instances.
 Current HTTP Latency of 35.92ms is above upper threshold of 3.00ms.
   ```

 - ??
-When applying auto-scaling, what is is "Percent of traffic to apply - 95% or 99%"?
+When applying auto-scaling, what is "Percent of traffic to apply
+  95% or 99%"?

 # App Continnum